Blink Outdoor Camera Review 2023

 Back of the Blink Outdoor Camera

 But beyond operation time, we found that adjusting the camera’s settings can have a big impact on battery life, too.
-For instance, we went into Activity Zones in the Blink Outdoor’s motion settings and drew a horizontal line across the midsection of the feed to block out the street.
+For instance, we went into Activity Zones in the Blink Outdoor’s motion settings and grayed out a horizontal line across the midsection of the feed to block out the street.
 This way, we would stop receiving alerts every time a car passed by our house.
 Not only did this make our lives generally less annoying, it also kept the battery from running down too fast.
 A win-win, we like to say.

 Blink App - Activity Zones